luktar/LetsCode2017-test/README.md

 2. Download VSCode extension for C#.
 1. Open folder ./TodoApi where file Test.sln is located.
 3. Download MariaDB database zip version https://downloads.mariadb.org/mariadb/10.2.10/
 4. Unzip and go to ./bin directory.
-Run command "mysql --console".
+Run command "mysqld --console".
 5. Login to database server by using username 'root' and empty password.
 Use your favorite mysql provider.
 6. Set password for 'root' user to '12345'.
 7. Execute script located in ./TodoApi/SQL/krwinka.sql - ex. in Workbench by pressing F5 button.